 In this configuration, we can think of the newest and oldest card as each being in a special position.
 The newest card is called the ‘draw’ card.
 The oldest card is called the ‘chop’ card.

 The idea here is to discard your cards in chronological order.
 The oldest card is called the chop because it’s next on the chopping block.
 This technique helps by making discards more predictable.
 If your teammate has a valuable card, you don’t need to worry about them discarding unless it’s on their chop.
 Conversely, you can safely leave your teammates with no time if they have a disposable card on their chop.
-Another benefit is you no longer should worry about discarding the card on your own chop, because your teammates would have told you if it was valuable.
+The benefit from your own perspective is that you don’t worry about discarding your chop card, because your teammates would have told you if it was valuable.

 Sorting by card age is helpful for tracking cards that you know nothing about, but what about cards for which you’ve been given some information?